 Public Policy & the Profession

-Influenza Regs: The New York State Public Health and Health Planning Council has adopted regulations for Article 28 and other designated facilities to require personnel who are not vaccinated against influenza wear a mask during the influenza season while working where patients may be present.
-See "Prevention of Influenza Transmission by Healthcare and Residential Facility and Agency Personnel” FAQ.
+Influenza Regs: The New York State Health Commissioner has declared influenza as prevalent for the 2013-14 season.
+Regulations for Article 28 and other designated facilities require personnel who are not vaccinated against influenza wear a mask during the influenza season while working where patients may be present.
+See the Health Dept.'s FAQ.

 Dental hygiene time tunnel - Attendees at the DHASNY Empire Conference President's Dinner were joined by colleagues from the past and future who talked about what it was like to be a dental hygienist in the 1920s, 1940s, 1980s and what might be in store in the future.
 You may know our almost-ready-for-prime-time players as Donna DiGioia, Michele Rase, Jean Hall, Christine Rogers, and Karen Palleschi.